CmrCrabs/NEA/paperwork.typ

 == Spectrum Conjugates
 Citations: @Biebras @JTessendorf @Jump-Trajectory \
 From Tessendorf @JTessendorf, we need to compute the spectrum and its conjugate in order to ensure a real output per @spectrum_eq.
-"The symmetry of the fourier series allows us to mirror the amplitudes,eliminiating the need for complex conjugate recalculation" @Biebras.
+"The symmetry of the fourier series allows us to mirror the amplitudes, eliminating the need for complex conjugate recalculation" @Biebras.
 Below is pseudocode of the concept from @Biebras / @Jump-Trajectory, where $N$ corresponds to the simulation resolution.
 #codeblock(
 ```rust
 // The Computed Spectrum